koenloogman/Animation-Of-N-Queens-Problem-In-JavaScript/doc/README.md

 # Documentation

+Quick overview of what's planned for the documentation of the project.

 ## Structure

-Einleitung

-Wissenschaftliche Grundlagen
+1. Introduction
+2. Scientific Basics

-- Davis Putnam (in eigenen Worten)
+   - Davis Putnam (in own words)

-Technische Grundlagen
+3. Technical Basics

-- Javascript und verwendete Libraries
+   - Javascript and used Libraries
+4. Implementation
+5. Prospect

+## Roadmap

+Step 1: Scientific Basics

+Step 2: Technische Grundlagen

-Implementierung
+Step 3: Implementierung

-Ausblick
+Step 4: Einleitung und Ausblick

-## Anforderungen
+## Requirements

 - 2 Modi:
   - Micro Step (Subsumtion, Schnittregel),
   - Macro Step (Ohne Mirco Steps, Positive Var prefered)
-- GitHub (Mit Dokumentation in LaTeX)
+- GitHub (With Documentation in LaTeX)
-- Kapitel vereinzelnd vorzeigen für Korrektur / Vorschlägen (sobald sie fertig sind)
-- Entgültige Abgabe vor Bachelorarbeit
+- Show chapters as soon as they are finished for corrections and suggestions
+- Deadline is right before the bachelorthesis
-- Readme Dateien für jeden Ordner
+- Readme file for every directory

-## Roadmap

-Schritt 1: Wissenschaftliches Kapitel

-Schritt 2: Technische Grundlagen

-Schritt 3: Implementierung

-Schritt 4: Einleitung und Ausblick